For adults with moderate to severe

 I was looking for.

-KEVZARA helped ease my stiffness and
+KEVZARA helped ease my stiffness

-important to me.
-Even if it's just
+what's important to me.
+Even if it's

 KEVZARA is an injectable prescription medicine called an interleukin-6 (IL-6) receptor blocker.
 KEVZARA is used to treat adults with moderately to severely active rheumatoid arthritis (RA) after at least one other medicine called a disease‑modifying antirheumatic drug (DMARD) has been used and did not work well or could not be tolerated.